Gaussian Splatting SLAM: Introduction

 The 3DGS representation has up until now only been used in offline systems for 3D reconstruction with known camera poses, and we present several innovations to enable online SLAM.
-We first derive the analytic Jacobian of camera pose with respect to a 3D Gaussians map, and show that this can be seamlessly integrated into the existing differentiable rasterisation pipeline to enable camera poses to be optimised alongside scene geometry.
-Second, we introduce a novel Gaussian shape regularisation to ensure geometric consistency, which we have found is important for incremental reconstruction.
+We first derive the analytic Jacobian on Lie group of camera pose with respect to a 3D Gaussians map, and show that this can be seamlessly integrated into the existing differentiable rasterisation pipeline to enable camera poses to be optimised alongside scene geometry.
+Second, we introduce a novel Gaussian isotropic shape regularisation to ensure geometric consistency, which we have found is important for incremental reconstruction.
 Third, we propose a novel Gaussian resource allocation and pruning method to keep the geometry clean and enable accurate camera tracking.
 Our experimental results demonstrate photorealistic online local scene reconstruction, as well as state-of-the-art camera trajectory estimation and mapping for larger scenes compared to other rendering-based SLAM methods.
 We further show the uniqueness of the Gaussian-based SLAM method such as an extremely large camera pose convergence basin, which can also be useful for map-based camera localisation.
-Our method works with only monocular input, one of the most challenging scenarios in SLAM, but we show that it can also incorporate depth measurements when available.
+Our method works with only monocular input, one of the most challenging scenarios in SLAM.
+To highlight the intrinsic capability of 3D Gaussian for camera localisation, our method does not use any pre-trained monocular depth predictor or other existing tracking modules, but relies solely on RGB image inputs in line with the original 3DGS.
+Since this is one of the most challenging SLAM scenario, we also show our method can easily be extended to RGB-D SLAM when depth measurements are available.

-In summary, our contributions are as follows: \begin{itemize} \item The first near real-time SLAM system which works with a 3DGS as the only underlying scene representation. \item Novel techniques within the SLAM framework, including the analytic Jacobian for camera pose estimation, Gaussian shape regularisation and geometric verification. \item Extensive evaluations on a variety of datasets both for monocular and RGB-D settings, demonstrating competitive performance, particularly in real-world scenarios. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item The first near real-time SLAM system which works with a 3DGS as the only underlying scene representation, which can handle monocular only inputs. \item Novel techniques within the SLAM framework, including the analytic Jacobian on Lie group for direct camera pose estimation, isotropic regularisation of the Gaussian shape, and geometric verification. \item Extensive evaluations on a variety of datasets both for monocular and RGB-D settings, demonstrating competitive performance, particularly in real-world scenarios. \end{itemize}